If you believe that a Council member has breached the Code of Conduct, you may request an investigation by the Integrity Commissioner.

 Municipal Ombudsman

 The Municipal Ombudsman investigates concerns about Municipal services and administrative unfairness.
-We recommended that you speak to the department responsible for the service if you are unhappy with the quality of service you received.
+We recommended that you speak to the department responsible for the service first, as many issues can be resolved at the source before escalation.

 Useful resources